 About the Contributors

-Jake Irwin is a junior at Penn State University.
+Jake Irwin is a senior at Penn State University.
 He is majoring in broadcast journalism with a minor in sports studies.
-Jake is involved in CommRadio and the Ice Lions for clubs, where he is looking to gain more experience in sports broadcasting, and play-by-play broadcasting in particular.
-He started an intership with the Altoona Curve last spring where he worked as a board operator and Trackman, and has done play-by-play work for Penn State Altoona softball, Hollidaysburg high school football, and women’s high school volleyball.
-He can be found on Instagram @jake_irwin08.
+Jake is involved in CommRadio, where he is looking to continue gaining experience in sports broadcasting, and play-by-play broadcasting in particular.
+He started an internship with the Altoona Curve in spring of 2022 where he works as a score board and pitch clock operator.
+Jake has done play-by-play work for Penn State Athletics, Altoona Curve baseball, Hollidaysburg and Altoona high school football and USCAA Sports.
+He can be found on X at @JakeIrwin08.